CHOOSE A PORTFOLIO

 When I made the switch from traditional silver to the digital process around 2000, I constructed a small sandbox in my studio which I used to experiment with the scale of objects in small, still life presentations.
 These were minimally reworked in the computer, but gradually over time, I have become less concerned

-about manipulation within the computer which is, after all, just another tool.
+about manipulation using the computer which is, after all, just another tool.

-In 2011, the original sandbox was converted to a large light-box with a facing screen to produce a more abstract series of works emphasizing subtle shadows and muted lighting.
+In 2011, the original sandbox was converted to a large light-box with a facing screen to produce a more abstract series of works emphasizing strong shadows combined with muted lighting.
 I'm pleased by the luminosity and texture of the resulting prints.

 Surrealism

-I've always loved vintage surreal art and although much of my work contains an element of surrealism, I've only recently felt that I could make a more direct statement in that realm.
-I'm intrigued by what might is hidden beneath the surface of things.
+I've always loved vintage surreal art and although much of my work has always contained an element of surrealism, I've only recently felt that I could make a more direct statement in that realm.
+I'm intrigued by what is hidden behind the surface of things.

 B&W

-Some of my favorite older images scanned from negatives
+Some of my favorite older images scanned from negatives.
+A couple of notable artists here.

 Travels